-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the internal financial controls system over financial reporting of the Holding Company which is a company incorporated in India.
+Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
+Also, projections of any evaluation of the internal financial We believe that the audit evidence we have obtained controls over financial reporting to future periods are is sufficient and appropriate to provide a basis for subject to the risk that the internal financial control our audit opinion on the internal financial controls over financial reporting may become inadequate system over financial reporting of the Holding because of changes in conditions, or that the degree Company which is a company incorporated in India. of compliance with the policies or procedures may Meaning of Internal Financial Controls over deteriorate.

-Meaning of Internal Financial Controls over Financial Reporting
+Financial Reporting

-A company's internal financial control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of Ind AS financial statements for external purposes in accordance with generally accepted accounting principles.
-A company's internal financial control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that. in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of Ind AS financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorisations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorised acquisition, use, or disposition of the company's assets that could have a material effect on the Ind AS financial statements.
+A company's internal financial control over financial In our opinion, the Holding Company, which is a reporting is a process designed to provide reasonable company incorporated in India, has, in all material assurance regarding the reliability of financial respects, an adequate internal financial controls reporting and the preparation of Ind AS financial system over financial reporting and such internal statements for external purposes in accordance financial controls over financial reporting were with generally accepted accounting principles.
+A operating effectively as at 31st March, 2022, based company's internal financial control over financial on the internal control over financial reporting reporting includes those policies and procedures criteria established by the Company considering that (1) pertain to the maintenance of records that. the essential components of internal control stated in reasonable detail, accurately and fairly reflect in the Guidance Note on Audit of Internal Financial the transactions and dispositions of the assets of Controls Over Financial Reporting issued by the the company; (2) provide reasonable assurance Institute of Chartered Accountants of India. that transactions are recorded as necessary to permit preparation of Ind AS financial statements in accordance with generally accepted accounting For TUKARAM & CO LLP. principles, and that receipts and expenditures of the Chartered Accountants company are being made only in accordance with ICAI Firm Regn.
+No.004436S authorisations of management and directors of the company; and (3) provide reasonable assurance Rajender Reddy K regarding prevention or timely detection of Partner unauthorised acquisition, use, or disposition of the Place: Hyderabad Membership No.231834 company's assets that could have a material effect Date: May 07, 2022 UDIN: 22231834AKDEWN7793 on the Ind AS financial statements.